HiroakiMikami/jlenv/README.md

 * Run the shim named `rake`, which in turn passes the command along to jlenv

-### Choosing the Ruby Version
+### Choosing the Julia Version

-When you execute a shim, jlenv determines which Ruby version to use by reading it from the following sources, in this order:
+When you execute a shim, jlenv determines which Julia version to use by reading it from the following sources, in this order:

 1. The `JLENV_VERSION` environment variable, if specified.
 You can use the [`jlenv shell`](#jlenv-shell) command to set this environment variable in your current shell session.

-2. The first `.ruby-version` file found by searching the directory of the script you are executing and each of its parent directories until reaching the root of your filesystem.
+2. The first `.julia-version` file found by searching the directory of the script you are executing and each of its parent directories until reaching the root of your filesystem.

-3. The first `.ruby-version` file found by searching the current working directory and each of its parent directories until reaching the root of your filesystem.
-You can modify the `.ruby-version` file in the current working directory with the [`jlenv local`](#jlenv-local) command.
+3. The first `.julia-version` file found by searching the current working directory and each of its parent directories until reaching the root of your filesystem.
+You can modify the `.julia-version` file in the current working directory with the [`jlenv local`](#jlenv-local) command.

 4. The global `~/.jlenv/version` file.
 You can modify this file using the [`jlenv global`](#jlenv-global) command.
-If the global version file is not present, jlenv assumes you want to use the "system" Ruby—i.e. whatever version would be run if jlenv weren't in your path.
+If the global version file is not present, jlenv assumes you want to use the "system" Julia—i.e. whatever version would be run if jlenv weren't in your path.

-### Locating the Ruby Installation
+### Locating the Julia Installation

-Once jlenv has determined which version of Ruby your application has specified, it passes the command along to the corresponding Ruby installation.
+Once jlenv has determined which version of Julia your application has specified, it passes the command along to the corresponding Julia installation.

-Each Ruby version is installed into its own directory under `~/.jlenv/versions`.
+Each Julia version is installed into its own directory under `~/.jlenv/versions`.
 For example, you might have these versions
 installed:

 * `~/.jlenv/versions/1.8.7-p371/`
 * `~/.jlenv/versions/1.9.3-p327/`
-* `~/.jlenv/versions/jruby-1.7.1/`
+* `~/.jlenv/versions/jjulia-1.7.1/`

 Version names to jlenv are simply the names of the directories in `~/.jlenv/versions`.